310mc/https-310mc.github.io-tl/source/_posts/stella_maris/hidden_island.md

 {% endbubble %}

 {% bubble Shinobu awkward %}
-You see, I was continuously participating in a harsh show called “2x2” up until recently[^9]… And my troublesome friend made me go through a lot with his whims the whole time.
+You see, I was continuously participating in a harsh show called “2x2” up until recently[^9]… And for the whole duration, my troublesome friend made me go through a lot with his whims.

 So a friend simply showing concern for me is enough to move my heart.
 {% endbubble %}